Rh incompatibility occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.

 The Rh factor is a molecule on the surface of red blood cells in some people.
 Blood is Rh-positive if red blood cells have the Rh factor and Rh-negative if they do not.
 Problems can occur if the fetus's Rh-positive blood enters the bloodstream of a woman with Rh-negative blood.
 The woman's immune system may recognize the fetus's red blood cells as foreign and produce antibodies, called Rh antibodies, to destroy Rh-positive blood cells.
 The production of these antibodies is called Rh sensitization.

 If Rh antibodies cross the placenta to the fetus, they may destroy some of the fetus's red blood cells.
 If red blood cells are destroyed faster than the fetus can produce new ones, the fetus can develop anemia.
-Such destruction is called hemolytic disease of the fetus (erythroblastosis fetalis) or of the newborn (erythroblastosis neonatorum—see Problems in Newborns: What Is Hemolytic Disease of the Newborn?).
-In severe cases, the fetus may die.
+Such destruction is called hemolytic disease of the fetus (erythroblastosis fetalis) or of the newborn (erythroblastosis neonatorum—see see What Is Hemolytic Disease of the Newborn?).
+When red blood cells are destroyed, a yellow pigment called bilirubin is produced.
+When many red blood cells are destroyed, bilirubin can accumulate within the skin and other tissues.
+As a result, the newborn's skin and whites of the eyes may appear yellow (called jaundice—see Common causes).
+In severe cases, the brain may be damaged (called kernicterus—see Complications), and severe anemia can result in the fetus's death.
 Miscarriage can occur.

 At the first visit to a doctor during a pregnancy, women are screened to determine whether they have Rh-positive or Rh-negative blood.
 If they have Rh-negative blood, their blood is checked for Rh antibodies and the father's blood type is determined.
 If he has Rh-positive blood, Rh sensitization is a risk.
 In such cases, the woman's blood is checked for Rh antibodies periodically during the pregnancy.
 The pregnancy can proceed as usual as long as no antibodies are detected.

 If antibodies are detected, steps may be taken to protect the fetus, depending on how high the antibody level is.
 Doppler ultrasonography may be done periodically to evaluate blood flow in the fetus's brain.
 If it is abnormal, the fetus may have anemia.
-Then doctors anesthetize an area of skin over the woman's abdomen and use either of the following tests to check for anemia:
+Then doctors anesthetize an area of skin over the woman's abdomen and insert a needle through the abdomen into the umbilical cord to obtain a sample of blood from the fetus (a procedure called percutaneous umbilical blood sampling).
+The sample is then analyzed to check for anemia.

 As a precaution, women who have Rh-negative blood are given an injection of Rh antibodies at 28 weeks of pregnancy and within 72 hours after delivery of a baby who has Rh-positive blood, even after a miscarriage or an abortion.
 They are also given an injection after any episode of vaginal bleeding and after amniocentesis or chorionic villus sampling.
 The antibodies given are called Rh0(D) immune globulin.
-This treatment destroys any red blood cells from the baby that may have entered the woman's bloodstream.
-Thus, there are no red blood cells from the baby to trigger the production of antibodies by these women, and subsequent pregnancies are usually not endangered.
+This treatment works by making the woman's immune system less able to recognize the Rh factor on red blood cells from the baby, which may have entered the woman's bloodstream.
+Thus, the woman's immune system does not make antibodies to the Rh factor.
+Such treatment reduces the risk that the fetus's red blood cells will be destroyed in subsequent pregnancies from about 12 to 13% (without treatment) to 1 to 2%.

-Last full review/revision December 2008 by Edmund F. Funai, MD
+Last full review/revision August 2013 by Antonette T. Dulay, MD